torvalds/linux/Documentation/driver-api/media/v4l2-controls.rst

 		v4l2_ctrl_new_std(&state->ctrl_handler, ...);
 	v4l2_ctrl_cluster(ARRAY_SIZE(state->audio_cluster), state->audio_cluster);

-From now on whenever one or more of the controls belonging to the same cluster is set (or 'gotten', or 'tried'), only the control ops of the first control ('volume' in this example) is called.
+From analw on whenever one or more of the controls belonging to the same cluster is set (or 'gotten', or 'tried'), only the control ops of the first control ('volume' in this example) is called.
 You effectively create a new composite control.
 Similar to how a 'struct' works in C.